Ovo (Cirque du Soleil)

-oVo is a touring circus production by Cirque du Soleil that premiered in Montréal, Canada in 2009. oVos creator and director, Deborah Colker, took inspiration from the world of insects.
-The idea for oVo was not to be about the acts, nor dancing, nor insects, but about movement.
+Ovo (stylized in all caps or as oVo) is a touring circus production by the Canadian company Cirque du Soleil that premiered in Montréal in 2009.
+Its creator and director, Deborah Colker, took inspiration from the world of insects.
+The idea for Ovo is not to be about the acts, nor dancing, nor insects, but about movement.
 The movement of life permeates the entire show, with creatures flying, leaping, bounding, and crawling.
 Composer Berna Ceppas brought additional life to Ovo with a score inspired by the music of Brazil.
 Ovo means "egg" in Portuguese and represents the underlying thread of the show.
 Graphically, inside the logo of Ovo, is an insect.
 The two O's represent the eyes and the V forms the nose and antennas.

 Set and technical information

 The stage and set for Ovo were designed by Gringo Cardia and utilize irregular shapes throughout.
 The rear wall is 19 m wide by 8 m high and is only supported at the sides, thus allowing the trampolines for the final act to slide into place.
 During its arena tour, Ovo used the stage from the Cirque show Dralion.
 Inset in the wall are 24 "firefly eggs".
 These are molded fibreglass bulbs fitted with LED bulbs that can produce a full color spectrum of light.
 The "membranes" seen throughout the performance are quite large in scale, the largest being 24 m wide by 17 m high.
 The egg seen at the beginning of the show is inflated to 8.5 m wide by 7 m high.

 Ovo has the largest flying act yet undertaken by Cirque du Soleil, as of 2010.
 To support it, eighty cables have to be installed during the performance.
 This requires the assistance of upwards of forty performers and technicians.
 The trapeze net itself is 3 m off the ground and spans 30 m in length and 15 m in width.